Chris56974/Pethreon/LEARNING.md

 One cool thing I learned along the way though, is that you can't zoom in/out on any text that's been sized with viewport units.
 You have to use[calc(vw + 1em) or clamp(vw + 1em)](https://www.youtube.com/watch?v=wARbgs5Fmuw) instead.
 I also learned how nice it is to use CSS variables for responsive design.

-### My typewriter effect can hurt UX if I'm not careful
+### My metamask typewriter effect can hurt UX if I'm not careful

 My typewriter effect (the talking metamask logo) is giving a lot of crucial information to the user (errors, recommendations, install links).
-The user would have to wait for him to finish talking before they could read any of it.
-I think I have to make him talk really fast otherwise it would be annoying.
+The user has to wait for him to finish talking before they can read any of it though, so I have to make him talk quickly.
+Also, my the metamask logo can be distracting when I have the video playing at the same time (the user's attention is divided).

 ### A wireframe AND a prototype is probably a good idea